-Contact the Office of Student Financial Aid & Scholarships at 909-537-5227 to apply for financial aid.
-To be eligible, a student must be a U.S. citizen or permanent resident of the U.S. and a state resident if applying for California state aid.
-Graduate students are eligible to receive aid only until they earn 75 semester units/112.5 quarter units.
-Some types of financial aid have specific restrictions; consult the Financial Aid Office.
+Office of Financial Aid & Scholarships Contact the Office of Student Financial Aid & Scholarships at 909-537-5227 for information on eligibility or applying for financial aid.
 To apply for aid, complete a Free Application for Federal Student Aid (FAFSA) form at studentaid.ed.gov.

+Federal Work-Study

-Federal Work-Study: Graduate students are eligible to apply for the Federal Work-Study (FWS) Program.
+Graduate students are eligible to apply for the Federal Work-Study (FWS) Program.
 Indicate your interest in FWS on the FAFSA form.
-A FWS award is an offer to seek a part-time job while you are enrolled in school.
 There are on- and off-campus FWS opportunities available, including the America Reads and America Counts Programs and other Instructional Student Assistant opportunities.
-Fore more information, see the Office of Financial Aid & Scholarships Federal Work-Study page or call 909-537-5227.
+For more information, see the Office of Financial Aid & Scholarships Federal Work-Study page.

+Internships

-Internships: The Career Center offers both employment and internship opportunities, as well as professional development services and interview preparation.
+The Career Center offers both employment and internship opportunities, as well as professional development services and interview preparation.
 Visit their website and familiarize yourself with the many resources available.

-Graduate Assistantships or Teaching Associate Positions: Many departments offer funded graduate assistant, research assistant, or graduate teaching associate positions.
+Graduate Assistantships or Teaching Associate Positions

+Many departments offer funded graduate assistant, research assistant, or graduate teaching associate positions.
 Students should check with their department or college office for information about available positions.
 No FAFSA is required.

+Graduate Equity Fellowship

-Graduate Equity Fellowship: This fellowship was developed to increase the diversity of students completing advanced degrees; grants range from \$500-\$2,000 a year.
+This fellowship was developed to increase the diversity of students completing advanced degrees; grants range from \$500-\$2,000 a year.
 Students must demonstrate financial need by completing the FAFSA and the online CSUSB scholarship application.

-State University Grant (SUG): This need based award covers a portion of tuition.
+State University Grant (SUG)

+This need based award covers a portion of tuition.
 The maximum annual SUG award is up to tuition fee cost; SUG does not cover additional campus charges.
 Any California resident who applies for financial aid will automatically be considered.
 SUG funding is limited and based on availability of funds at the time of review of a student's financial aid record.
+Contact the Office of Financial Aid & Scholarships for additional information.

-Student Research and Travel Grants (SRT):
+Student Research and Travel Grants (SRT)